-Hello and welcome to summer term in Nursery.
+Hello and welcome to our new year in Nursery.

-In Nursery we have Oak class with Miss Howells, and we are helped by Ms Clark and Ms Morgan.
+We have Oak class with Miss O’Neill who comes from Ireland!
+We are helped by Miss Nembhard and Miss Morgan.

 Below are a some useful websites for you and your child to do at home as well as our current timetable and topic web.

 We will upload the new class weekly timetable once it has been finalised.

 It’s now the second term and the children are settled in their learning environment.
 The children are all displaying more independent skills which we are so pleased about.

 This term, we will continue to focus on reading and mark marking, so please ensure that you read daily with your child at home and use the reading diaries to record your child’s achievements.
 Your child’s book will be changed every Friday.
 This 1:1 support will also develop their communication and language skills.
 The children will also be learning to write their own name.
 It would be fantastic if you could practise doing this with your child at home.

 We will be teaching formal PE in Spring 2 which is exciting, every Tuesday!
 Please remember that your child does not require a PE kit just yet.
 The children will only need to take off their jumpers and shoes beforehand.

 To help your child learn the most important thing you can do is read daily with your child.
 Just one story a day will help your child learn to speak and teach children key skills which they can use later to learn to read independently.